-Figure 1: Four pruning coefficient histograms from the same training run (glass1 problem with standard architecture) in epochs 2, 40, 42, and 100.
+Figure 1: Four pruning coefficient histograms from the same training run (glass1 problem with pivot architecture) in epochs 2, 40, 42, and 100.
 Horizontal axis: coefficient size, grouped in classes of width 1.
 Vertical axis: absolute frequency of weights with this coefficient size.
 The right vertical line is the arithmetic mean of the coefficient sizes, the left vertical line is 0.5 times that.
 The area under the curve left of the left line thus indicates what would be pruned at that point for $\lambda = 0.5$ when a pruning step would occur.
-In the run shown, pruning occurred in epoch 41.
+In the run shown, pruning occurred after epoch 40.

-See Figure 1 for an example of this behavior.
+See figure 1 for an example of this behavior.
 The observations suggest that a certain fraction of the mean of the coefficient distribution can be used as a threshold for pruning.
+All connections whose T is below the threshold are pruned.
 Early during training the fraction of these connections is rather small, because the variance is small.
 Once the weights have evolved and differentiated, the variance is larger and it is safe to prune a larger fraction of the connections.
-After a pruning step, immediate further pruning should remove only a few connections, if any, since the remaining weights have to differentiate again before the important ones can confidently be distinguished from the less important ones.
-This reduction of pruning strength is ensured by the reduced variance after pruning and is further pronounced immediately after pruning due to the larger mean of the distribution (see epoch 42 vs. 40 in Figure 1).
+After a pruning step, immediate further pruning should remove only a few connections, if any, since the remaining weights have to differentiate again before the important ones can safely be distinguished from the less important ones.
+This reduction of pruning strength is ensured by the reduced variance after pruning and is further pronounced immediately after pruning due to the larger mean of the distribution (see epoch 42 vs. 40 in figure 1).

-2.2 Adaptation Approach
+2.2 Approach